roboav8r/tech-trend-analysis/README.md

 ## Set your environment variables
 Modify the included `.env_example` with your LangChain and Google AI credentials, and save the updated file as `.env`.

+## Update the data sources
+Modify the `data/sources.yaml` file as needed.
+Some example .pdf documents and websites are provided.

 # Usage
 ```